-Finally, to get the count of words in the string, we will subtract the length of the string with spaces (40) with the length of the string without spaces (35) and by adding 1 to it.
+Finally, to get the count of words in the string, we will subtract the length of the string with spaces (40) from the length of the string without spaces (35) and by adding 1 to it.
 Adding 1 will give us the total number of words, as spaces are one less than words.

 Press Enter, and you will see the exact count of words in the string in cell A2.

-This is how we will use the formula to count the total number of words in excel.
-In case we have multiple strings for word count in excel, as shown below.
+This is how we will use the formula to count the total number of words in Excel.
+In case we have multiple strings for word count in Excel, as shown below.

-We just need to drag the cell B2 downwards, and the formula will be applied for all the strings.
+We just need to drag cell B2 downwards, and the formula will be applied for all the strings.

-We can modify our formula by adding the IF function to avoid any such incorrect results, making it conditional.
+We can modify our formula by adding the IF function to avoid such incorrect results, making it conditional.
 For example, we will use IF to give a condition to the cell that if it is blank, it should return the word count as 0.

 The modified formula will be like this: